AntonC9018/49/README.md

 Things aren't so simple though.
 Since my credit is tied with the active directory of my university, I won't be able to give access to the vault to users outside my university (I think).
 I can create a new active directory, but that won't have the credit anymore.
+I'm sure in a real company on a real project this would not be a problem.

-Also, there are multiple authentication concepts for Azure Key Vault, not just Azure Active Directory, but also Managed Identity, RBAC, which I have not worked with and hence don't know which one to use if any and whether I can even use them for this.
+Also, there are multiple authentication concepts for Azure Key Vault, not just Azure Active Directory, but also Managed Identity, RBAC, which I have not worked with and hence don't know which one I need to use if any.

 So, for the sake of progress, I'll fall back to storing the secrets locally with [the secret manager tool](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-7.0&tabs=windows#how-the-secret-manager-tool-works), so the secrets will either have to be shared on to the new machines, or generated again.